cryostatio/cryostat-operator/docs/config.md

     filename: auth.properties
 ```

 Each `configMapName` must refer to the name of a Config Map in the same namespace as Cryostat.
 The corresponding `filename` must be a key within that Config Map containting resource mappings.
+If the mapping is updated, Cryostat must be manually restarted.